EdwinWenink/archive_fever/content/posts/14-VimBasics.md

 ---
 author: "Edwin Wenink"
-title: "Vim Use Cases for Writers (I)"
+title: "Vim: Basic Text Navigation and Editing"
 date: 2018-12-11
 draft: false
+toc: true
 tags: [Vim, Workflow, Text editing, Efficiency]
 ---

-As promised in a [previous post](https://edwinwenink.xyz/posts/13-Vim10Reasons/), here are some use cases of Vim.
-These are intended to be basic, i.e. they do not depend on plugins, and they are not geared towards programming but towards basic text editing and -navigation.
-Vim can be customized and extended seemingly indefinitely, but sticks and stones Vim can actually already do surprisingly much!

 ## Basic navigation

-I stated before that the main innovation of Vim is making insertion of text secondary to navigation.
+I stated in a [previous post](https://edwinwenink.xyz/posts/13-Vim10Reasons/) that the main innovation of Vim is making the insertion of text secondary to navigation.
 Let's put my money where my mouth is.
 The following assumes you are in normal mode.

 It is useful to conceptualize a bit first.